larsenbier/Durak-Endgame-Monte-Carlo-Tree-Search/README.md

 Because of the fact that all talon orderings are equally likely when the game is dealt, $\mathbf{P}(s|o)$ is uniform over its support.
 Thus, this procedure correctly samples from $\mathbf{P}(s|o)$.

+## The AI

+The AI can be broken into two phases: the earlygame and the endgame.
+The endgame is a simple threshold on the number of cards in the talon (chosen to be 4 in our implementation).
+Once the talon length drops below this threshold, we activate MCTS to play out the remainder of the game.

+### Earlygame:

+In the earlygame, the AI uses a simple hand-coded heuristic to play, whose logic is in `player.chooseActionHeuristic` in the `durak.py` module.
+We empirically found that using this strategy in the earlygame produced more wins.
+In the earlygame, observations correspond to many possible belief states and $\mathbf{P}(s|o)$ has high variance, which makes our sampling less representative of the true problem.
+Furthermore, this heuristic is much cheaper to compute than the MCTS action, which enables faster testing and faster playout during the early game when MCTS is not as effective.

+### Endgame:

+In the endgame, our sampling algorithm is able to take full advantage of the information gathered throughout the earlygame and stored in the hand beliefs and talon belief.
+This makes the samples have less variance, which makes MCTS viable as a way to play out the end game.
+The horizon on the decisions is generally much smaller compared to the earlygame, which is advantageous for MCTS.

+As for the search itself: after sampling, we use a standard MCTS algorithm with the upper confidence bound applied to trees to select nodes for expansion.
+The playouts are performed using the heuristic from the earlygame, which empirically boosted performance against a random agent compared to using random playouts.